A topic from the subject of Crystallization in Chemistry.

 Introduction

 Crystallization is a technique used to purify solids by selectively dissolving impurities from the solid.
-Crystallization is based on the principle that different substances have different solubilities in a given solvent.
-The desired solid is dissolved in a solvent in which it is less soluble, and the impurities are dissolved in a solvent in which they are more soluble.
-The solution is then cooled, and the desired solid crystallizes out of the solution.
+It's based on the principle that different substances have different solubilities in a given solvent.
+The desired solid is dissolved in a solvent where it is less soluble, while the impurities are more soluble in that same solvent.
+The solution is then cooled, and the desired solid crystallizes out.

 Basic Concepts